maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 Deploying the solution is very simple, and no further configuration is required.
 However, before the solution will work, you must authenticate with your Office 365 account before the solution can send emails to the email address you specified as described below.

 1. Click the **Deploy to Azure** button to open the _Custom deployment_ blade in the Azure portal.

+    a.
+In the _BASICS_ section, choose the subscription, resource group and location for the deployment.

+    b.
+In the _SETTINGS_ section, in the **Notification Email** field, enter the email address for notifications.

+    c.
+In the **Instance** field, use the drop-down menu to choose the instance for which you want to receive notifications.
+Unless you know you need a different instance, use the default setting of **worldwide**.

     When complete, click **Purchase**.
 Deployment should only take a couple of minutes.

 2. In the Azure portal, navigate to the resource group, and click on the API Connection object named **<_unique_prefix_>-O365-Connection**.

     ![alt text](images/O365-resources.png "Solution resources")

-3. In the API Connection blade, click **This connection is not authenticated**.
+3. In the _API Connection_ blade, click **This connection is not authenticated**.

     ![alt text](images/O365-connection-not-authenticated.png "Connection warning")

-4. In the Edit blade, click **Authorize**.
+4. In the _Edit_ blade, click **Authorize**.

     ![alt text](images/O365-connection-authorize.png "Authorize the connection")